U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 The Pitkin County and the proponents reached an agreement separate from the proposal BLM is evaluating.
 We are continuing to evalutate the proposal as described above.
 You can read more about the agreement between Pitkin County and the proponents here.

-How will BLM evaluate this proposal?
+How did BLM evaluate this proposal?

 The environmental assessment analyzes the values traded for the values acquired.
 This includes detailed surveys for rare plants and wildlife, cultural resources, and hazardous materials on all the lands involved.
 The lands were appraised for their monetary value as well.
 BLM follows a detailed process for proposed land exchanges.
 The ultimate question that must be satisfied is whether the exchange is in the public’s benefit.
 Public comment is a critical piece of evaluating whether the exchange is a benefit to the public.